jimmyukaba1234-prog/Health-ETL-Pipeline-and-Analytics-with-Machine-learning/README.md

-# Global Health ETL, Analytics, Machine learning Automated Reporting Pipeline
+Global Health Analytics & Machine Learning Web Application

-This project implements an end-to-end health data analytics pipeline that transforms raw global health data into actionable insights and automatically delivers weekly reports.
+This project is an end-to-end Global Health Analytics Web Application that transforms messy real-world health data into actionable insights through automated data cleaning, analytics, machine learning prediction, and automated reporting.

+The system combines ETL pipelines, SQL analytics, machine learning, data visualization, and a deployed web interface to support data-driven decision-making for public health stakeholders.

+Project Overview

-The workflow begins with an ETL process where raw health data is loaded, cleaned, standardized, and validated using pandas.
-Key steps include handling missing values, normalizing numerical features, and preparing the dataset for both analytical queries and machine learning.
-The cleaned dataset is then persisted to a SQLite database, enabling structured SQL-based analysis and reproducibility.
+The application begins with an ETL process where raw global health datasets are ingested, cleaned, standardized, and validated using pandas.
+This includes handling missing values, normalizing numerical features, encoding categorical variables, and ensuring data consistency for analysis and modeling.

+The cleaned data is stored in a SQLite database, enabling structured, reproducible, and scalable SQL-based analysis.

+Web Application Functionality

+A deployed interactive web application allows users to:

+Select a country and year

+View automatically generated analytics based on the selected filters

+Explore insights through interactive visualizations

+Generate machine learning predictions

+Download and receive automated reports

+Analytics & Visualization

-Using SQL and pandas, the project performs exploratory and statistical analysis to uncover trends in disease prevalence, mortality rates, recovery rates, and treatment costs across regions and time.
-Aggregated metrics and rankings are generated to highlight high-risk diseases and key public health indicators.
+Using SQL and pandas, the application performs analytical queries to uncover trends in:

-For modeling, the pipeline applies machine learning techniques (including feature encoding and regression-based prediction) to estimate mortality rates based on historical health indicators.
-Model evaluation metrics are computed to assess predictive performance.
+Disease prevalence

+Mortality rates

+Recovery rates

+Treatment costs

-Insights are visualized using interactive and static charts (Plotly and Matplotlib), enabling clear comparison across diseases and years.
-These visualizations are integrated into an automated reporting system.
+Results are dynamically updated based on the selected country and year and displayed using interactive visualizations built with Plotly and Matplotlib, enabling clear comparison across time and regions.

-The final stage generates a professionally formatted PDF and Excel report summarizing insights, predictions, and key metrics.
-Reports are automatically distributed via email using SMTP, making the pipeline suitable for real-world reporting and decision-support use cases.

-Overall, this project demonstrates practical skills in data engineering, SQL analytics, machine learning, visualization, and automation, reflecting a production-style approach to health data analysis and reporting.
+Machine Learning & Prediction

+The application integrates machine learning models to predict key health indicators such as mortality rates based on historical health data.

+Key features include:

+Data preprocessing and feature encoding

+Regression-based prediction models

+Feature importance analysis to explain model behavior

+Model evaluation metrics to assess predictive performance

+Predictions are presented directly within the web application alongside analytical insights.

+Automated Reporting & Email Delivery

+The system automatically generates professionally formatted PDF reports summarizing:

+Country- and year-specific analytics

+Visualizations and key metrics

+Machine learning predictions and feature importance

+Reports can be:

+Downloaded directly from the web application

+Automatically sent via email to stakeholders using SMTP

+This makes the application suitable for real-world reporting, monitoring, and decision-support workflows.

+Key Technologies

+Python (pandas, NumPy)

+SQLite & SQL

+Machine Learning (scikit-learn)

+Data Visualization (Plotly)

+Web Application Framework (e.g., Streamlit)

+Automated Reporting (PDF)

+Email Automation (SMTP)

+Project Highlights

+End-to-end ETL and analytics pipeline

+Interactive, deployed web application

+Country- and year-based analytics

+Machine learning prediction with explainability

+Automated PDF report generation

+Email delivery to stakeholders

+Production-style architecture and workflow